Storyboards in UX/UI Design

 3. Usability Testing and Feedback

 Storyboards are also instrumental during usability testing and feedback sessions.
-As they pre-visualize a sequence of interactions, they allow designers and product managers to test and validate ideas with users, gather feedback and make necessary adjustments.
-This iterative process is crucial to refine the user experience and enhance the product’s usability.
+They pre-visualize a sequence of interactions, so they let designers and product managers test and validate ideas with users, gather their feedback and make any needed adjustments.
+This iterative process is crucial to refine the user experience and give the product’s usability a powerful boost.

 What are the Benefits of Making Storyboards in UX Design?